-Note: Cashier does not require any type of Liquid coding to function on the site.
+Note: Cashier does not require a manual liquid install.
+When the app is installed on your store, we add the necessary liquid code automatically.
 The app's checkout is ready to process orders once the steps in this guide are completed.

 Not sure how to get started with Cashier?
 Here is a step-by-step guide to help you on your way: